influxdata/docs-v2/content/v2.0/process-data/manage-tasks/update-task.md

 {{< nav-icon "tasks" >}}

 #### Update a task's Flux script
-1. In the list of tasks, click the **Name** of the task you would like to update.
+1. In the list of tasks, click the **Name** of the task you want to update.
 2. In the left panel, modify the task options.
 3. In the right panel, modify the task script.
 4. Click **Save** in the upper right.